What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 Certain types of cases require an expedited (fast) appeal.
 Special rules apply to cases involving adoptions, guardianships, child access (custody or visitation), child in need of assistance, and special immigrant juvenile status cases.
 The deadlines for taking some of the steps required may be shorter so talk to a lawyer or review this guide.

-Disclaimer – Appeals to the Court of Special Appeals can be complicated for unrepresented parties.
+Disclaimer – Appeals to the Appellate Court of Maryland can be complicated for unrepresented parties.
 You are expected to provide a written analysis of facts and the law regarding your case.
-This page provides a basic overview of appeals to the Court of Special Appeals.
+This page provides a basic overview of appeals to the Appellate Court of Maryland.
 A more detailed guide may be viewed here.
 Whenever possible, hire a lawyer to help you with your appeal.

 Can I appeal my case?